Cardinals vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the favorite three times over their past 10 games and lost each of those contests.
+- The Cardinals have played as the favorite four times over their past 10 games and lost each of those contests.

-- Sportsbooks have not set a spread for any of the Cardinals' last 10 games.
-In three games in a row, St. Louis and its opponent have topped the over/under, with the average total set by sportsbooks in that span being eight runs.
+- There has not been a spread set for any of the Cardinals' last 10 games.
+St. Louis' last four games have gone over the total, and the average over/under during that stretch was 8.2.

 Cardinals Betting Records & Stats

-- The Cardinals have won 44.4% of the games this season when they were favored on the moneyline (8-10).
+- The Cardinals have won eight of the 19 games they were listed as the moneyline favorite this season (42.1%).

-- St. Louis has played as moneyline favorites of -210 or shorter in only two games this season, which it lost both.
+- St. Louis has gone 1-2 when it has played as moneyline favorites with odds of -200 or shorter (33.3% winning percentage).

-- Based on this matchup's moneyline, the Cardinals have an implied win probability of 67.7%.
+- The implied moneyline probablility for this matchup gives the Cardinals a 66.7% chance to win.

-- St. Louis has combined with opponents to hit the over on the total 16 times this season for a 16-16-1 record against the over/under.
+- In the 34 games in which oddsmakers have set an over/under for St. Louis, it has combined with opponents to go over the total 17 times (17-16-1).

-- The Cardinals have had a spread set for only one outing this season, and they did not cover.
+- The Cardinals have had a run line set for just one game this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.